-(1) Prescribe and evaluate the efficacy of psychotropic medications (incorporating feedback from the treatment provider and/or the USPO/USPSO), and the need for laboratory testing, order the laboratory tests as indicated, and monitor the laboratory test results making changes to the treatment regimen as indicated;

-(2) Document the name of the authorized practitioner who provided the medication monitoring, date, service code, and comments (i.e., adjustment, responsiveness, need for change in medication, etc.).
+- (1) Prescribe and evaluate the efficacy of psychotropic medications (incorporating feedback from the treatment provider and/or the USPO/USPSO), and the need for laboratory testing, order the laboratory tests as indicated, and monitor the laboratory test results making changes to the treatment regimen as indicated; - (2) Report the name of the authorized practitioner who provided the medication monitoring, date, service code, and comments (i.e., adjustment, responsiveness, need for change in medication, etc.) on the Monthly Treatment Log.